cyntax-js/cyntax-js/README.md

 - 📫 How to reach me: ...
 -->

-🔭 I'm currently working on a React + Next.js application.
+🔭 I'm currently working on a React + Next.js & solidity application.

+📫 How to reach me: samuelify225@gmail.com

-🌱 I am currently learning Node.js, as well as responsive web design and accessibility.
+🌱 I am currently learning Solidity, as well as Cryptography.

 👯 I'm looking to collaborate with people from all over the world.